 Tenants remain well advised to be cautious and to take a commercial view; in most break scenarios it will be worth taking a risk that any overpaid rent will not be repayable, in the interests of ensuring the break is validly exercised.

 The Marks and Spencer case also highlights the lack of a basis for reclaiming overpaid monies on grounds of unjust enrichment.
 There is no cause of action for the repayment of sums that are overpaid other than perhaps for the quarter’s rent and service charge.
 Sums that are paid on a purely cautionary basis, just in case sums have been overlooked or miscalculated are unlikely to be repayable by the landlord.
 This is because there is no ‘mistake’ or duress which can be a basis for repayment; paying under protest does not change that.
 There is also no implied term as the lease is highly unlikely to envisage these supplemental overpayments.
 One possibility may be that the landlord has expressly agreed to repay and so the cause of action will be based on a breach of that agreement by the landlord.
 It will usually however be difficult to show the landlord did agree to repay; we have already seen from the case law that landlords have no obligation to be helpful in these situations.

 The practical advice to tenants must therefore remain to exercise caution when looking to comply with break conditions.
 However perhaps overpayments in the future will not be so generous as they might have been if the tenant was working on the basis that overpayments would be returned.
 It is also worth a tenant re-visiting break payments made in the last six years to check whether any overpayments made should be refunded in the light of the Marks & Spencer case.

 Court of Appeal decision

-The Court of Appeal has since reversed the decision of the High Court in the controversial case of Marks and Spencer plc v BNP Paribas Securities Trust Company (Jersey) Ltd - see the update here.
+The Court of Appeal has since reversed the decision of the High Court in the controversial case of Marks and Spencer plc v BNP Paribas Securities Trust Company (Jersey) Ltd.